 About the author

 John Paul is an American investor, entrepreneur and YouTuber who has spent many years funding and developing various new businesses.
-He has a passion for action sports, including electric vehicles, kitesurfing, and other activities.
+He has a passion for action sports, including electric vehicles, kitesurfing, and other activities and he makes sure to always be protected.
 You can follow John on social media: